 9. Queenstown International Marathon

-The Sotheby's Realty Queenstown Marathon, 21 November, takes in some of the highlights of the Wakatipu Basin.
-The course starts in beautiful Arrowtown, runs around Lake Hayes, past farmland to Lake Wakatipu, along the Lake, and finally finish's in Queenstown's CBD.
+The Sotheby's Realty Queenstown Marathon, scheduled for 19 November 2022, takes in some of the highlights of the Whakatipu Basin and is one of New Zealand's most scenic marathons.
+The course starts in beautiful Arrowtown, runs around Lake Hayes, past farmland to Lake Whakatipu, along the lakeside and finishes in Queenstown's CBD.
 The event is a sell out each year, with many runners returning yearly.
-Find out more about the Queenstown Marathon here.

 Image: Reds Bar Queenstown

 Wine, craft beer, or cocktails, Queenstown has your ideal drink, you just need to find it.

 Queenstown is brimming with craft beer bars and breweries, in the town centre, Frankton, Arthurs Point and Arrowtown.
 If you want to try a few, hop on a local craft beer tour.
 If wine is your thing, the wineries in Queenstown and nearby Gibbston, the 'Valley of Vines', have a reputation for producing some of the world’s best Pinot Noir, and it’s easy to while away a day exploring cellar doors and restaurants to find your favourite vintage.